Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: Building blocks and lower bound of their extremal length

 {\bf Proof of Corollary \ref{cor2}.} For this proof it is more convenient to consider the fundamental group of the complex plane punctured at $0$ and $1$ rather than at $-1$ and $1$, and to consider the upper half plane $\mathbb{C}_+$ as universal covering of $\mathbb{C} \setminus \{0,1\}$.

 Each holomorphic mapping of a rectangle into $\mathbb{C} \setminus \{0,1\}$ that represents an element of the fundamental group lifts to the universal covering.
-The lift maps the open horizontal sides of the rectangle to certain half-circles with diameter on the imaginary axis (maybe, after a conformal self-map of the half-plane) and represents the class of curves that are contained in the half-plane and join the two half-circles.
+The lift takes the open horizontal sides of the rectangle to certain half-circles with diameter on the imaginary axis (maybe, after a conformal self-map of the half-plane) and represents the class of curves that are contained in the half-plane and join the two half-circles.
 As in the proof of Corollary \ref{cor1} the extremal length is realized on a conformal mapping of a rectangle onto the half-plane with two deleted half-discs such that the horizontal sides are mapped onto the half-circles.
 Composing with the covering map we obtain a locally conformal mapping that extends locally conformally across the open horizontal sides of the rectangle.

-Suppose a holomorphic mapping of an annulus into $\mathbb{C} \setminus \{0,1\}$ represents a conjugacy class of elements of the fundamental group of $\mathbb{C} \setminus \{0,1\}$ with base point.
-Each element of the fundamental group corresponds to a covering transformation.
+We will now prove the statement concerning conjugacy classes of elements of the fundamental group of $\mathbb{C} \setminus \{0,1\}$ with base point.

+Note first that each element of the fundamental group corresponds to a covering transformation.
 Each covering transformation is a holomorphic self-homeomorphism of the universal covering $\mathbb{C}_+$ that extends to a broken linear transformation $T(z)=\frac{az+b}{cz+d}$ of the Riemann sphere with integral coefficients $a,\,b,\,c,\,d\, ,$ such that $ad-bc=1$.
 Moreover, $T$ is either parabolic (i.e. $T$ has one fixed point and is conjugate to the mapping $z \to z+b'$ for a constant $b'$), or $T$ is hyperbolic (i.e., T has two fixed points and is conjugate to $z \to\kappa z$ for a positive real number $\kappa$), or $T$ is elliptic (i.e., T has two complex fixed points symmetric with respect to the imaginary axis and is conjugate to $z \to e^{i\theta}z$ for a real number $\theta$).
 See \cite{Le}, Chapter II, 9D and 9E.